Frequently Asked Questions

 - Depression Disease Management program

-If you are having an emergency, you should call 911 or go to a crisis center or the nearest emergency room.
+If you are having an emergency, you should call 911, dial 988 to reach the National Suicide Prevention Hotline or visit a crisis center or emergency room.
+For more assistance, visit our Behavioral Health Resources page.